scMarth/mp3gainBatchNormalizer/README.md

-This is a simple batch script that uses mp3gain to normalize mp3 files to a fixed target volume of 95 dB.
+This is a simple batch script that uses MP3Gain to normalize mp3 files to a fixed target volume of 95 dB.
 This batch script works on mp3 files with Japanese, Chinese, and Korean characters in the filenames, which mp3gain currently does not support.

+About MP3Gain: MP3Gain is an audio normalization software tool that uses statistical analysis to determine how loud the file sounds to the human ear, and adjusts the perceived loudness of an mp3 file.

+For more info, see: http://mp3gain.sourceforge.net/

 Usage: